‘Huge disappointment’: Zelensky blasts Modi meeting with Putin the same day Russian attack devastates Ukraine hospital - KESQ

 The large-scale daylight bombardment struck the capital Kyiv, and cities including Dnipro, Kryvyi Rih, Slovyansk and Kramatorsk – some of which are heavily populated areas far from the front lines.

-In Kyiv, 27 people were killed, including three children, the city’s military administration said Monday.
+In Kyiv, 28 people were killed, including four children, Ukraine’s State Emergency Service said Tuesday.
 Two people were killed and at least 16 others were injured in the strike on Kyiv’s Okhmatdyt hospital.

 The facility is Ukraine’s largest children’s medical center and has been vital in the care of some of the sickest children from across the country.

-Videos from the scene showed volunteers working with police and security services to dig through the rubble as smoke billowed from the hospital, and work continued late Monday to search for people potentially trapped beneath the debris.
+Videos from the scene showed volunteers working with police and security services to dig through the rubble as smoke billowed from the hospital.
+Search and rescue operations for people potentially trapped beneath the debris continued on Tuesday.

 Hospital staff said they tried to rush children to safety in the wake of the attack.
 Two children had been in the operating theaters at the time of the blast, and both were relocated to the basement shelter once their procedures were completed, a senior nurse told CNN.
 Another senior nurse said an operation on a 2-year-old was underway when the strike happened.

-Note: This story has been updated with additional reporting.
-CNN’s Rhea Mogul, Svitlana Vlasova, Daria Tarasova-Markina, Maria Kostenko and Lauren Said-Moorhouse contributed reporting.